Bella2402/Bella2402.github.io/README.md

   color: white;
 }

-/* Create two columns/boxes that floats next to each other */ nav {
+/* Create two boxes that floats next to each other */ nav {
   float: right;
   width: 70%;